Matthew Broderick: Family

 Broderick and actress Sarah Jessica Parker married on May 19, 1997, in an Episcopal ceremony officiated by his sister, Rev. Janet Broderick Kraft.

-Parker and Broderick have three children, a son, and twin daughters via surrogacy.
+Parker and Broderick have three children: a son, and twin daughters via surrogacy.
 Their son, James Wilkie Broderick, guest starred alongside Broderick in a season two episode of the CBS series Elsbeth.

-Although the couple live in the West Village, they spend a large amount of time at their second home in Kilcar, a village in County Donegal, Ireland, where Broderick spent his summers as a child.
+Although the couple live in the West Village, they spend a large amount of time at their second home near Kilcar, a village in the south-west of County Donegal in Ulster, the northern province in Ireland; Broderick spent his summers in Kilcar when he was a child.
 They also have a house in The Hamptons.